Board to limit individual production, begin issuing producer and processer licenses soon

 Agency rules (WAC 3214-55-075 (8)) state “if the total amount of square feet marijuana production exceeds two million square feet, the Board reserves the right to reduce all licensee’s production by the same percentage or reduce licensee production by one or more tiers by the same percentage.”

-The Board closed a 30-day application window for marijuana licenses on December 20, 2013.
-During that period the agency received 2,858 marijuana producer applications.
+The Board closed a 30-day application window for cannabis licenses on December 20, 2013.
+During that period the agency received 2,858 cannabis producer applications.
 The plant canopy of these applications far exceeds a manageable plant canopy set by the Board in its rules.
 Of these applications, over 900 are for more than one marijuana producer application.
 The rules currently allow for up to three licenses per licensee.

 In an effort to meet a manageable plant canopy for marijuana production, the Board will file an interim policy that limits any qualified entity or principals within any entity to one marijuana producer license.
 If any entity or principal has more than one marijuana application pending, staff will contact the applicant and offer them the option of withdrawing their additional applications for a refund or having their additional applications held up to one year or until the Board determines more marijuana producer licenses are needed.